ATaylorAerospace/ATaylorAerospace/README.md

 👀 I’m interested in Data Engineering and Aerospace

-🌱 I’m currently becoming proficient (2022-2023) in Python and data wrangling with Trifacta
+🌱 I’m currently becoming proficient (2022-2023) in Python and data wrangling with Trifacta Designer Cloud

-💞️ I’m looking to collaborate on data projects utilizing DBT, Big Query, Rudderstack, Lightdash and Python amongst other modern data stack tools
+💞️ I’m looking to collaborate on data projects utilizing DBT, Big Query, Rudderstack and Lightdash amongst other modern data stack tools

 🚀 I’m always ready to chat about the Commercial Space Industry - Ion Propulsion or other Aerospace and Astronomy topics